-Google AdWords call-only campaign boosts emergency phone calls
+Google Ads call-only campaign boosts emergency phone calls

 How Did We Help?

 Clients often come to Beyond Indigo after trying Google Ads on their own.
 Animal Internal Medical and Specialty Services provides emergency, specialty, and critical care services to pets in the San Francisco Bay area.
 We worked with AIMSS to create a comprehensive digital marketing strategy, so when an audit found several areas where ads could be better tracked and focused, they asked Beyond Indigo to help.

 When we began Ads management, AIMSS campaigns were running, well, a bit wild.
 A mix of display and search campaigns showed ads on both the front page of Google search results and across a vast network of unrelated blogs and news websites.
 We set out to tame and focus this ad zoo by:

 - Focusing ads on emergency services as the gateway to other services